yusefnapora/pixelbook-linux/README.md

+# NOTE: I am no longer using a Pixelbook, so will not be maintaining this.
+Someone should either fork it or let me know and if they want to be able to commit new changes/PRs - @flantel

 # Installing "real" linux on a Google Pixelbook

 This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page]